elixir-luxembourg/project-setup-practical/README.md

 <img src="./misc/img/git_history.png" width="300"/>

-At this moment, you might want to push your changes to the remote repository (Github) to make it available for others.
+At this moment, you may want to push your changes to a remote repository (GitHub or Gitlab) to share the code for others for additional development.
 This is not covered in this practical.

 ## Literate programming